Mental Health Therapy in Arkansas

 In Person

-Sharon Odom is a Counselor, providing both online and in-person sessions.
-Services include therapy for children (0 - 10), teen & preteen (11 - 18), adults (18+), and seniors (65+).
-Sharon is in-network with insurance providers including Aetna, Ambetter, and Anthem.
+Taylor Jeffery is a Licensed Professional Counselor, providing both online and in-person sessions.
+Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
+Taylor is in-network with insurance providers including Aetna, Ambetter, and BlueCross BlueShield.
 Get in touch to see how therapy can fit your goals and schedule.

 Online